0xF7A4C6/0xF7A4C6/README.md

 Hey there, I'm Julien, an 18-year-old developer hailing from France.

 I'm a Freelance Golang & Python Software Engineer.
-Focused on lowlevel stuff, mass website botting, REST APIs and anti-bot bypassing.
+Focused on lowlevel stuff, finance quantitative trading, mass website botting, REST APIs and anti-bot bypassing.
 Currently, I've got a passion for all things tech, with specialties in automation, offensive security, reverse engineering, and networking.

 ## Current Projects
 - Learning assembly and rust